hanif-dev/nexstay/README.md

-content = """# 🏨 NexStay - Premium Property Reservation Platform
+# 🏨 NexStay - Premium Property Reservation Platform

 A full-stack property reservation platform inspired by DoubleTree by Hilton, built with Django REST Framework and Next.js.